 Are you a cheese fan?
 If so, you simply must make the time to visit the Cabot Cheese store just outside of Stowe.

 This awesome store is surprisingly large, and is of course all about cheese.
 Free samples are available in case you’re unsure of what to buy, and the variety and quality offered in this place is incredible.

 - Set a budget.
 Cheese fanatics will want to buy it all.
 Make sure you know what your budget is going in, or you might go home with way too much cheese.

 Shop Cold Hollow Cider Press

-No store says “Vermont” more than Cold Hollow Cider Press.
+No store says “Vermont” more than Cold Hollow Cider Mill.
 This gift shop sells cider (including hard cider), apple cider donuts, and a whole bunch of other local products that are almost impossible to resist.

 The cider is incredible, and you can watch it being made right in front of you.
 Not only that, you can sample cider before you buy.

 - Consider dining.
 If you’re hungry when you get there, you might consider eating at the onsite restaurant, which serves breakfast and lunch.

 - Visit the tasting room.
 The place also has a hard cider tasting room where you can sample a variety of hard ciders.
 This is well worth doing.